bbauska/css-mastering-css/README.md

     As a result of testing developer compatibility in different browsers, their workload is growing.

-All in all, we can say that if you like web development, try learning HTML and CSS.
+<p>All in all, we can say that if you like web development, try learning
+HTML and CSS.
 For device compatibility, read the Bootstrap framework.
-While you may see some disadvantages of CSS, many of the benefits are counter- productive and make sure your web development process is smooth and efficient.
+While you may see some disadvantages of CSS, many of the benefits are counter- productive and make sure your web development process is smooth and efficient.</p>

 <h2>CHAPTER SUMMARY</h2>

-Here we have covered all the basic concepts of CSS that everyone can use to make their pages attractive.
+<p>Here we have covered all the basic concepts of CSS that everyone can use to make their pages
+attractive.
 So important thing for working with CSS is just only practice, once you start practicing it, you will get to the point eas- ily.
-Then in the coming chapter, you will learn CSS properties that make your work so easy.
+Then in the coming chapter, you will learn CSS properties that make your work so easy.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h1>CHAPTER 2</h1>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->